Should I Use VPN for Cryptocurrency Transactions?

 In contrast, many VPNs advertise themselves as privacy-oriented services only to hand over your private information when surveillance agencies request it.
 Be wary of VPN services that are based in the United States, United Kingdom, Australia, New Zealand, and Canada, which are also known as the 'Five Eyes' countries.
 The same goes for 'free' VPN services.

 So which VPN is the best for cryptocurrency transactions?

 A reliable VPN is a handy privacy and anonymity tool for everyone who deals with cryptocurrencies.
-It’s not a compulsory security measure that will save you from all and any harm (like malware, hackers, and viruses) and cryptocurrencies are already secure as they are cryptographically encrypted by design, but it can definately enhance your security and protect your identity.
-Look for a no logs VPN when choosing one and don’t forget to support service providers who accept payments in cryptocurrencies.
+It's not a compulsory security measure that will save you from all and any harm (like malware, hackers, and viruses) and cryptocurrencies are already secure as they are cryptographically encrypted by design, but it can definitely enhance your security and protect your identity.
+Look for a no-logs VPN when choosing one, and don't forget to support service providers who accept payments in cryptocurrencies.
 When used correctly, a privacy-oriented VPN becomes an invaluable instrument in your security toolset.